ztnel/systimer/README.md

 Demo of Reading System Timer Registers on RPi4/CM4 (BCM2711).

 ## Quickstart
 Build the demo for BCM2711 SoCs.
-This software should work with
+This software should work with all BCM2711 CPUs including, but not limited to, the RPi4 and CM4.

 ```bash
 make
 ```